Code-Institute-Submissions/virtual_piano_teacher/README.md

 ### User Stories

 * As a user, I need to open the site and see full two octaves of piano without scrolling.
+* As a user, I need instructions on how to use the website/app.
 * As a user, I need an easy way (i.e button) to have the website start teaching me a snippet of music
 * As a user, I need the piano to highlight (i.e red) which key I should click next.
 * As a user, I need the piano to highlight to a different colour when I've clicked the correct key (i.e blue)